blotto/thermometer/README.md

 ### Using AREL Relations directly

 You can chain methods on relations.
 Note, that without explicitly excluding them, defaults will be applied.
-This example, only samples the last record in the ActiveRecord collection.
+This example, only samples the last record in the ActiveRecord collection because the default sample size is 1.

 ```ruby
 > User.where('created_at > ?', (Time.now - 3.weeks)).has_temperature